doda25-team24/operation/README.md

 # Check persistent volumes
 kubectl get pv
 ```
 Wait for all pods to reach the `Running` state before accessing the application.
 You can watch the pod status in real-time with:

 ```bash
 kubectl get pods -w
 ```

+Pods might take a some time to start.
+You have to wait until the above command indicates that all pods have reached the `Running` state for the system to be functioning as a whole.